Jerald-Joyson/Simple_Diary_App/README.md

 # Simple_Diary_App

-simple app to write diary using android studio
+simple app to write diary using firebase in android studio

 # on working